310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 When I was young, I was told if I get picky about food then the Wasteful Ghost will come over, and it’s traumatized me since…

-My parents or brother would go overboard and start throwing rotten tomatoes at me saying "What a waaaste\~♪ What a waaaste\~♪"…… I hate it, I hate rotten tomatoes…
+My parents or brother would go overboard and start throwing rotten tomatoes at me saying "What a waaaste\~♪ What a waaaste\~♪"… I hate it, I hate rotten tomatoes…
 {% endbubble %}

 {% bubble Hajime %}
 Oh, I was told something like that by my parents, too.
 They didn't throw tomatoes at me though, that would've instead been a waste.

-Hehe, this must be a thing in our area.
+Heheh, this must be a thing in our area.
 You live nearby, right?
 {% endbubble %}

 {% bubble Midori %}